sikuli/sikuli-slides/_includes/powerpoint.md

 	</tr>
    </table>

-5. Execute the slides using the pptx file.
+5. Open the pptx file in sikuli-slides and execute the slides.

 {% highlight bash %}
 $ java -jar sikuli-slides-1.3.0.jar helloworld.pptx